iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 ## Abstract

 The IOTA DID Method Specification describes a method of implementing the [Decentralized Identifiers](https://www.w3.org/TR/did-core/) (DID) standard on the [IOTA Tangle](https://iota.org), a Distributed Ledger Technology (DLT).
-It conforms to the [DID specifications v1.0](https://www.w3.org/TR/did-core/) and describes how to publish DID Document Create, Read, Update and Delete (CRUD) operations using UTXO on the IOTA Shimmer network with the Stardust update.
+It conforms to the [DID specification v1.0](https://www.w3.org/TR/did-core/) and describes how to perform Create, Read, Update and Delete (CRUD) operations for IOTA DID Documents using unspent transaction outputs ([UTXO](https://wiki.iota.org/IOTA-2.0-Research-Specifications/5.1UTXO)) on the IOTA and [Shimmer](https://shimmer.network/) networks, introduced with the [Stardust upgrade](https://blog.shimmer.network/stardust-upgrade-in-a-nutshell/).

 ## Introduction